-As of December 31, 2015, we had unrestricted cash and cash equivalents of \$318 million and short-term investments of \$558 million.
-We believe our current level of unrestricted cash, cash equivalents and short-term investments of approximately 14% of trailing twelve months revenue, combined with our approximately \$600 million in available lines of credit and portfolio of unencumbered assets, provides us with a strong liquidity position and the potential for higher returns on cash deployment.
-We believe we have taken several important actions during 2015 in solidifying our strong balance sheet and overall liquidity position.
+As of December 31, 2016, we had unrestricted cash and cash equivalents of \$433 million and short-term investments of \$538 million.
+We believe our current level of unrestricted cash, cash equivalents and short-term investments of approximately 15% of trailing twelve months revenue, combined with our approximately \$600 million in available lines of credit and portfolio of unencumbered assets, provides us with a strong liquidity position and the potential for higher returns on cash deployment.
+We believe we have taken several important actions during 2016 in solidifying our strong balance sheet and overall liquidity position.

-Our highlights for 2015 included:
+Our highlights for 2016 included:

-- Reduced our overall debt balance by \$390 million, including \$132 million of debt prepayments related to aircraft and facilities. - Increased the number of unencumbered aircraft from 39 as of December 31, 2014, to 61 as of December 31, 2015.
-This was principally accomplished by paying cash for the delivery of 12 Airbus A321 aircraft, buying out the leases on six of our aircraft, and prepaying debt. - As a result of these 2015 highlights, our net debt to earnings before interest, taxes, depreciation, amortization and rent (EBITDAR) ratio improved from 2.5x in 2014 to 1.1x in 2015.
+- Reduced our overall debt balance by \$443 million, including our final scheduled principal payment of \$185 million associated with our 2004 EETC certificates and \$86 million in convertible debt principal into shares of our common stock. - Increased the number of unencumbered aircraft from 61 as of December 31, 2015, to 97 as of December 31, 2016.
+This was principally accomplished by paying cash for the purchase of 10 Airbus A321 aircraft, buying out the leases on nine of our aircraft and the final scheduled payment of our 2004 EETC. - As a result of these 2016 highlights, our adjusted debt to capitalization ratio improved from 46% in 2015 to 35% in 2016.